Originally written in 2017. Edited and Expanded.

 Ponder for a moment Merton’s words:

-It is the sane ones, the well-adapted ones, who can without qualms and without nausea aim the missile, and press the buttons that will initiate the great festival of destruction that they, the sane ones, have prepared… They will be obeying sane orders that have come sanely down the chain of command.
+It is the sane ones, the well-adapted ones, who can without qualms and without nausea aim the missile, and press the buttons that will initiate the great festival of destruction that they, the sane ones, have prepared.
+They will be obeying sane orders that have come sanely down the chain of command.
 And because of their sanity they will have no qualms at all.
 The ones who coolly estimate how many millions of victims can he considered expendable in a nuclear war…

-We want to believe that the Joint Chiefs of Staff and Secretary of Defense will, when it comes to launching nuclear weapons, stand up to President Trump, refusing to obey his orders.
+We want to believe that the Joint Chiefs of Staff and Secretary of Defense will, when it comes to launching nuclear weapons, stand up to the President, refusing to obey his orders.
 Wishful thinking, as Merton makes clear.
 Soldiers obey.
 When our nation’s sovereignty and Christian way of life is threatened, history shows that the U.S. military can and will use any and every means necessary to preserve our republic.

 Merton, in an essay on war that was not published until after his death, wrote: